 (1) For the National Portfolio, the calculations assume that only National Class Units have been sold (i.e. no Québec Class Units are outstanding).
-The calculations also assume that the Offering expenses are \$100,000 if the minimum Offering amount is raised in respect of both Classes and \$200,000 in the case of the maximum Offering, that the annual General Partners' Fee is \$100,000 in the case of the minimum Offering and \$200,000 in the case of the maximum Offering and \$285,000 in the case of the minimum Offering and \$285,000 in the case of the maximum Offering and \$285,000 in the case of the minimum Offering and \$285,000 in the case of the minimum Offering and \$285,000 in the case of the minimum Offering and \$285,000 in the case of the minimum Offering, see "Use of Proceeds") are invested in Flow-Through Shares of Resource Companies that, in turn, expend such amounts on Eligible Expenditures which are renounced to the Partnership with an effective date in 2015 and allocated to a Limited Partner and deducted by him or her in 2015.
+The calculations also assume that the Offering expenses are \$100,000 if the minimum Offering amount is raised in respect of both Classes and \$200,000 in the case of the maximum Offering, that the annual General Partners' Fee is \$100,000 in the case of the minimum Offering and \$200,000 in the case of the maximum Offering, that the operating and administration expenses are \$230,500 in the case of the minimum Offering and \$285,000 in the case of the maximum Offering and \$10,000,000 in the case of the minimum Offering and \$10,000,000 in the case of the maximum Offering; see "Use of Proceeds") are invested in Flow-Through Shares of Resource Companies that, in turn, expend such amounts on Eligible Expenditures which are renounced to the Partnership with an effective date in 2015 and allocated to a Limited Partner and deducted by him or her in 2015.